Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool vs alternatives such as news_search or korean_news.
-It does not specify context or prerequisites.
+No guidance on when to use this tool vs alternatives such as news_search or trending.
+No mentions of prerequisites or context where this tool is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.